What can you expect after bariatric surgery?

 Pregnancy after bariatric surgery

-It is recommended for women to wait 18 months after surgery before getting pregnant.
-This is to ensure the safest pregnancy for you and your baby.
+It is recommended for women to wait 18 months after surgery before getting pregnant to help ensure a safe pregnancy for you and your baby.

 In addition, a child born after the mother's surgery is less likely to be affected by obesity later in life due to the activation of specific genes during fetal growth.
 There is also less risk of the mother needing a cesarean section.